annaivina/Melamoma_Classifier/README.md

 The original ISIC dataset consists of high-resolution dermoscopic images, which are computationally expensive to train on, especially for mid-sized custom CNNs.
 Therefore, images were resized to 256×256 resolution (see notebook https://github.com/annaivina/Melamoma_Classifier/blob/main/datasets/Inspect_Datasets.ipynb )

-The lables are provided in the csv file together with additional information https://github.com/annaivina/Melamoma_Classifier/blob/main/datasets/ISIC_2020_Training_GroundTruth.csv
+The labels are provided in the csv file together with additional information https://github.com/annaivina/Melamoma_Classifier/blob/main/datasets/ISIC_2020_Training_GroundTruth.csv

-Additionally, the CSV file containes other information such as sex, age, ect. \
+Additionally, the CSV file contains other information such as sex, age, ect. \
 A correlation analysis was performed to assess whether metadata like age or sex could assist prediction.
 Correlation coefficients were found to be low:

 |            | sex      | age_approx | target   |